-11 dead and 27 missing in flooding around Beijing after days of rain, Chinese state media report

-BEIJING (AP) — Chinese state media report 11 people have died and 27 are missing amid flooding in the mountains surrounding the capital Beijing.
+At least 20 dead and 27 missing in floods surrounding China’s capital Beijing, thousands evacuated

+BEIJING (AP) — Days of unusually heavy rains around China’s capital, Beijing, have flooded houses, torn apart roads and left at least 20 people dead and 27 missing, state media reported Tuesday.

-Days of heavy rains have prompted authorities to close train stations and evacuate people in vulnerable communities to school gyms, state broadcaster CCTV reported Tuesday.
-Homes have been flooded, roads torn apart and cars piled into stacks.
+The flooding prompted authorities to close train stations and evacuate people in vulnerable areas to school gyms.
+Cars were washed away and piled into stacks by the rushing waters.

-The level of rainfall is highly unusual for Beijing, which generally enjoys a moderate, dry climate.
+The level of rainfall is rarely seen in Beijing, which generally enjoys moderate, dry summers but has experienced record-breaking extended days of high temperatures this summer.
 Flooding in other parts of northern China that rarely see such large amounts of rain have led to scores of deaths.

-Seasonal flooding hits large parts of China every summer, particularly in the semitropical south.
-However, some northern regions this year have reported the worst floods in 50 years.
+Seasonal flooding hits large parts of China every summer, particularly in the semitropical south, while some northern regions this year have reported the worst floods in 50 years.

+Indicating the level of urgency, President Xi Jinping issued an order for local governments to go “all out” to rescue those trapped and minimize the loss of life and damage to property.

+State media reported that 11 people died and 27 are missing in the mountains to the west of Beijing’s city center.
+Nine other deaths were reported in Hebei province, just outside the metropolis and the source of much of its food and labor.
+More than 500,000 people have been impacted by the floods, state broadcaster CCTV said, without saying how many had been moved to other locations.

-In early July, at least 15 people were killed by floods in the southwestern region of Chongqing, and some 5,590 people in the far northwestern province of Liaoning had to be evacuated.
-In the central province of Hubei, rainstorms have trapped residents in their vehicles and homes.
+In early July, at least 15 people were killed by floods in the southwestern region of Chongqing, and about 5,590 people in the far northwestern province of Liaoning had to be evacuated.
+In the central province of Hubei, rainstorms trapped residents in their vehicles and homes.

 China’s deadliest and most destructive floods in recent history were in 1998, when 4,150 people died, most of them along the Yangtze River.